biosimulations/biosimulations/docs/users/creating-vega-visualizations.md

-# Creating Vega visualizations of the results of SED-ML files in COMBINE archives
+# Creating Vega visualizations of the results of SED-ML files in COMBINE/OMEX archives

 We recommend [Vega](https://vega.github.io/vega/) for data visualizations of simulation results.
 Vega is a powerful, declarative grammar for describing interactive, two-dimensional data visualizations.